kaczorski02/page-speed-hooks/README.md

 - Use `eager={false}` (default) for below-fold images
 - Increase `rootMargin` to preload before user reaches image
 - Set `threshold` lower for early loading (0.01) or higher for exact visibility (0.5)
+- Use `optixFlowConfig` for automatic image optimization (compression, format conversion, sizing)
+- The `size` property updates dynamically via ResizeObserver as images resize

 ---